 The government will provide a voucher that covers two-thirds of the cost of qualifying energy efficiency or low carbon heating improvements to your home.
 The maximum value of the voucher is £5,000.

-The installer will request and receive payment from the government for the costs covered by the voucher.
+As Reina Group will be your nominated Installer we will request and receive payment from the government for the costs covered by the voucher on your behalf.

 To apply for the voucher, you must either: